 Location: Belfast, with regular travel across NI

 Car Allowance: Mileage expenses at Brain Injury Matters rates

-Holiday Entitlement: 25 days annual leave, excluding 11 statutory days pro-rata (nine month maternity cover).
+Holiday Entitlement: 25 days annual leave, not including statutory days and 3 fixed closure days

-Contract & Working Hours: 35 hours to include some evening and weekend work Monday to Saturday.
-Fixed term contract maternity cover (9 months).
+Contract & Working Hours: 35 hours to include some evening and weekend work.
+Fixed term

 Overall Job Purpose:

 The Project Co-ordinator will lead on the development and implementation of the Family First Project.
 This project is a partnership programme between the Department of Psychological Services, Belfast Health and Social Care Trust and Brain Injury Matters NI and is funded by the Big Lottery Fund NI.
 It aims to provide tailored psychosocial interventions to empower families across NI to meet the challenges of supporting children who have sustained an Acquired Brain Injury.

 ( i) Promotion of project to referral agents and stakeholders